douglaslloyd/integration-platform-docs/docs/integration-manager/APIs/quickstart-api-tutorial.md

 ---
 layout: default
-title: QuickStart API Tutorial
+title: Quick Start API Tutorial
 ---
-# QuickStart API Tutorial
+# Quick Start API Tutorial

 Integration Manager is an entirely API-driven platform.
 Every function avaialble via the UI is also available as an API (and more!).